-Tara DiJulio is the Vice President & Chief Communications Officer for GE and Chief Communications Officer for GE Aerospace.
+Tara DiJulio is the Vice President & Chief Communications Officer for GE and Chief Corporate Affairs Officer for GE Aerospace.

 As VP & Chief Communications Officer of GE, Tara leads GE’s communications function globally, including external communications and media relations, financial communications, public affairs, corporate reputation, and executive communications.
-At GE Aerospace, she oversees all communications, public affairs, and brand efforts and works closely with leaders to position the business for success.
+At GE Aerospace, she oversees all communications, public affairs, brand, and government relations efforts and works closely with leaders to position the business for success.

 Previously, Tara served as the Senior Executive Director, Global Corporate Communications where she led external communications and Senior Director, Global Public Affairs where she partnered across GE businesses to drive campaigns and coalitions on key policy priorities and brand reputation issues for the company.